NightShade256/NightShade256.github.io/_posts/2021-08-31-chip8-interpreter.md

 ## Further Reading

-If you are interested in reading more about the Game Boy's architecture, you can checkout this fantastic [article](https://www.copetti.org/writings/consoles/game-boy/).
+If you are interested in reading more about the Game Boy's architecture, you can check out this fantastic [article](https://www.copetti.org/writings/consoles/game-boy/).

 ## Footnotes